DFE-Digital/teaching-vacancies-design-history/app/posts/2024-10-17-relisting-a-job-journey.md

 To add a new relisting option, we have:

 - updated the content on the current “Copy job listing” hyperlink to read “Copy”
-- added a new hyperlink called “Relist” to the left of the “Copy” hyperlink (screenshot 1)
+- added a new hyperlink called “Relist” to the left of the “Copy” hyperlink
-- implemented a relist a job journey - when hiring staff click the ‘relist’ button, they are taken to the relist page where they populate the publish date, closing date, closing time and give a reason for relisting the job (screenshot 2).
+- implemented a relist a job journey.
+When hiring staff click the ‘relist’ button, they are taken to the relist page where they populate the publish date, closing date, closing time and give a reason for relisting the job
-- after selecting the green “Relist job” button, hiring staff are taken to the same job listing confirmation page (screenshot 3) One Login.
-Interstitial pages were shown upon a first login via GOV.UK One Login.
+- after selecting the “Relist job” button, hiring staff are taken to the same job listing confirmation page.

 ## User needs